Atkinson-Lab/PGS_Array_WGS/README.md

 # Array-PGS vs. WGS-PGS
 ### Here are the directories and file used for the PGS analyses in the paper:

-- `All_of_Us`: Contains the main scripts used for PGS comptation on the *All of Us* platform.
+- `All_of_Us`: Contains the main scripts used for PGS computation on the *All of Us* platform.
 All individaul-level information has been removed.

 - `PRS-CS`: Contains scripts for running PRS-CS on a local machine.
 The outpus were uploaded back onto the *All of Us* platform to compute PGS.